Jonathan Calleri: Boca Juniors

 In July 2014, Calleri signed for Boca Juniors, with coach Carlos Bianchi deciding to take-up the right that the club had with the player, a holding of 30% of the player' rights.

 On 27 July 2014, Calleri made his Boca debut in a 2–0 loss to Huracan.
 In the league, his debut came on 18 August as a substitute in a 1–0 win over Belgrano, and a week later coach Rodolfo Arruabarrena started Calleri for the first time in a 3–0 loss to Atlético Rafaela.

 On 1 November 2015, Boca Juniors were crowned champions of the Argentine Primera División, in which Calleri scored 10 goals in 26 matches and achieved his first title as a professional player.
 Three days later, Boca Juniors won the 2014–15 Copa Argentina.

 Deportivo Maldonado

 In January 2016, Calleri joined Uruguayan club Deportivo Maldonado.
-In an arrangement similar to a number of other players that have been registered to the club, he was loaned to Campeonato Brasileiro Série A club São Paulo FC in the same month.
+In an arrangement similar to a number of other players that have been registered to the club, but he never actually played a single match for them.
+He was loaned to Campeonato Brasileiro Série A club São Paulo FC in the same month.